Group 5

-A dental bridge is quite common in terms of options for replacing one or more missing teeth.
-There are four main types of dental bridges such as conventional, cantilever, Maryland, and implant-supported bridges depending on each and everyone’s needs.
-At Doctor Wisdom, we offer all these types of bridges and will give you the best options available to fit your specific needs.
+A dental bridge is a common option for replacing one or more missing teeth.
+There are four main types of dental bridges: conventional bridges, cantilever bridges, Maryland bridges, and implant-supported bridges, which are recommended based on the specific needs of each patient.
+At Doctor Wisdom, we offer these different types of dental bridges and will guide you in choosing the option best suited to your situation.

 What is a Dental Bridge?